Jay McKee

-Jay McKee (born September 8, 1977) is a Canadian coach and former professional ice hockey defenceman.
-He last played for the Pittsburgh Penguins of the National Hockey League (NHL), and was previously with the Buffalo Sabres and the St. Louis Blues.
+Jay McKee (born September 8, 1977) is a Canadian coach of the Hamilton Hammers of the American Hockey League and former professional ice hockey defenceman.
+He spent the majority of his career with the Buffalo Sabres of the National Hockey League (NHL), and has also played for the St. Louis Blues and Pittsburgh Penguins.
 Throughout his career, he has been noted among the NHL's best shot-blockers.
 McKee was born in Kingston, Ontario, but grew up in Loyalist, Ontario.

-After his retirement from playing, he has served as an assistant coach for the NCAA's Niagara Purple Eagles, American Hockey League's (AHL) Rochester Americans, the Ontario Hockey League's (OHL) Erie Otters and the OHL's Kitchener Rangers.
+After his retirement from playing, he has served as an assistant coach for the NCAA's Niagara Purple Eagles, AHL's Rochester Americans, the Ontario Hockey League's (OHL) Erie Otters and the OHL's Kitchener Rangers.
 After one season in Kitchener, he was promoted to head coach of the Rangers, where he served for three-and-a-half seasons.
-He was then named the head coach of the OHL's Brantford Bulldogs.
+He was then named the head coach of the OHL's Hamilton Bulldogs in 2021.
+He remained with the Bulldogs as they relocated and became the Brantford Bulldogs until 2026.
+On May 29, 2026, the New York Islanders named McKee the head coach of their new AHL affiliate, the Hamilton Hammers.